oneclickvirt/oneclickvirt.github.io/docs/en/case/case1.md

 - `-dns-mode=doh`: force built-in DoH.
 - `-dns-mode=dot`: force built-in DoT.

 The fallback is process-local and never edits `/etc/resolv.conf` or `/etc/hosts`. `-ut-dns` remains the streaming-unlock module's separate explicit DNS override and is never replaced; leave it empty for that module to inherit the process resolver.
-The endpoint catalog is embedded in the `basics` dependency and refreshed before release tags by fixed-address TLS/DNS validation.
+The endpoint catalog is embedded by `basics v0.0.32`: a candidate enters it only after fixed-address TLS and real DNS-message validation, never merely because it appears on a public list.
+Release-tag and scheduled CI runs refresh, validate, and synchronize the catalog.

 Before the installer script is downloaded, program-local fallback is not available.
 On an online host without local DNS, use a DoH-capable curl build (for example curl 7.62+) to bootstrap the script:

 ```bash
 export noninteractive=true && curl --doh-url https://cloudflare-dns.com/dns-query --resolve cloudflare-dns.com:443:1.1.1.1,1.0.0.1 -L https://raw.githubusercontent.com/oneclickvirt/ecs/master/goecs.sh -o goecs.sh && chmod +x goecs.sh && ./goecs.sh install && goecs -l en
 ```

+Once downloaded, `goecs.sh` and standalone `ipcheck.sh` still make each network request normally first.
+They use the embedded, fixed-address DoH bootstrap only when curl explicitly reports `Could not resolve host`; then they probe the catalog with real DNS messages and cache the lowest-latency usable upstream for that run.
+Timeouts, TLS/HTTP/CDN/proxy errors, packet loss, and similar transient failures are not treated as missing DNS and keep their original failure behavior.

 ## Supported Systems And Architectures